Inside: Does your daughter love comics? Take a look at our best selections for graphic novels for girls, perfect for kids ages 6 and up!

 “Sometimes it’s hard to be a kid.
 It can be even harder when someone you love has a drug or alcohol abuse problem.

 Like Sunny, we had a close relative who had serious issues with substance abuse.
 As children, we were bystanders to this behavior and yet it affected our whole world.
 It made us feel ashamed and embarrassed and scared and sad.
 Most of all, it was something we felt we had to keep secret.” [graphic novel, ages 8 and up]

 Rollergirl by Victoria Jamieson

 If you like Raina Telgemeir’s Smile series, this is as close as it gets.
 Roller Girl has the same coming-of-age friendship issues that most middle school girls seem to have when extracurricular interests and interest boys demarcate friendships.
-For Astrid, her best friend Nicole who likes dance and boys doesn’t want to join her in roller derby camp.
+Astrid, Nicole’s best friend, likes dance and boys and won’t join her at roller derby camp.
 It only makes it worse that Astrid’s arch-enemy Rachel seems to be replacing her as Nicole’s new best friend.
 Roller derby camp is a lot tougher than Astrid predicted but she sticks with it and, in the process, makes a new best and discovers her inner beast. [graphic novel, ages 10 and up]

 Smile by Raina Telgemeier

 Raina’s real-life stories make for great drama as coming-of-age graphic novels that all middle school girls can relate to, even if they don’t require extensive dental work, participate in high school drama productions or have a sister.

 Middle school girls will recognize these same issues that Raina faces: shifting friendships, those small moments of discovering who you are, and boy/girl confusion.
 Raina’s graphic novels are my secret weapon to get reluctant middle school girls reading! [graphic novel, ages 12 and up]